Ever wanted to hike an active volcano?

 Is It Safe to Climb Mt Batur?

-Yes, hiking Mt Batur is safe.
-About 200 people climb the volcano every day and its last major eruption was in 1963.
+Yes, hiking Mount Batur is safe.
+It is the most popular Bali volcano hike and about 200 people climb the volcano every day.
+Its last recorded major eruption was in 1963.

 But there are a few things to keep in mind before you decide to tackle this hike: